Content

 Short-term insomnia that results from trouble initiating sleep and difficulties in maintaining sleep

-Both drugs share many side effects, such as headache, fatigue, and hangover.
-However, Ambien is more likely to cause abnormal dreams, constipation, and allergic reaction compared to Restoril.
-On the other hand, Restoril is more likely to cause depression, weakness, and nightmares than Ambien.
+Both medications share many side effects, such as headache, fatigue, and hangover.
+However, Compared to Restoril, Ambien is more likely to cause abnormal dreams, constipation, and allergic reaction, and sometimes it may cause severe adverse effects like amnesia and sleepwalking.
+On the other hand, Restoril is more likely to cause depression and weakness than Ambien.

 Restoril Side Effects